cryptomator/cryptomator.github.io/_posts/2016-06-16-indepth-french-app-store_en.md

 published: true
 language: en
 ---
 Cyptomator for iOS has finally been approved by the French administration.
-You can download it now in the <a href="https://itunes.apple.com/fr/app/cryptomator/id953086535" target="_blank">French App Store</a>.
+You can download it now in the [French App Store](https://itunes.apple.com/fr/app/cryptomator/id953086535){:target="_blank"}.
 We'd like to share our experience on how to receive export compliance for the French iOS App Store.

 Just to be clear, you also need the U.S. Encryption Registration (ERN) approval from the U.S. Bureau of Industry (BIS).
 But this has already been covered by many sites, just google for `export compliance ern ios app store`.